 Why take a hop-on hop-off bus to travel New Zealand?

 “It’s about the journey, man, it’s about the journey,” said the very wise Abraham Lincoln*, which is very true when it comes to travelling New Zealand on a hop-on hop-off bus.
-Travelling with Stray or Kiwi Experience, the two hop-on hop-off bus companies in New Zealand, is more than just getting from A to B. It’s a social experience and the opportunity to pull over and explore the hidden gems along the road.
+Travelling with Stray, Kiwi Experience, or Flying Kiwi, the hop-on hop-off bus companies in New Zealand, is more than just getting from A to B. It’s a social experience and the opportunity to pull over and explore the hidden gems along the road.

 If you still don’t know what the hell a hop-on hop-off bus is, then let us bring you up to speed with our What is a Hop-on Hop-off Bus? article.
 Plus, you can get the full details on how to use the buses in How Does the Hop-on Hop-off Bus Work?
 But for now, get a taste of hop-on hop-off life on the road with these 10 things we like about the hop-on hop-off buses!